 Sundance London presents a cross-section of films fresh from Sundance Film Festival – a mix of documentary and narrative features, made by first-time and established directors, and short films from around the globe.

-The 2014 feature film programme includes hotly anticipated off-beat comedy Frank starring Maggie Gyllenhaal and Michael Fassbender, Ryan Reynolds and Gemma Arterton in The Voices, Michael Winterbottom, Steve Coogan and Rob Brydon’s The Trip to Italy and the 2013 Sundance Film Festival Grand Jury: Dramatic and Audience Award winning Fruitvale Station.
+The 2014 feature film programme included hotly anticipated off-beat comedy Frank starring Maggie Gyllenhaal and Michael Fassbender, Ryan Reynolds and Gemma Arterton in The Voices, Michael Winterbottom, Steve Coogan and Rob Brydon’s The Trip to Italy and the 2013 Sundance Film Festival Grand Jury: Dramatic and Audience Award winning Fruitvale Station.

 SHORTS: Only the best short films make the Sundance-cut; a shorts roller coaster of drama, comedy and fiction.
-2014′s stellar line-up includes Sundance Film Festival short film competition winners: Love.
+2014′s stellar line-up included Sundance Film Festival short film competition winners: Love.
 Love.
 Love, Burger, Yearbook, I Think This Is the Closest to How the Footage Looked, The Cut as well as Short Film Grand Jury Prize winning Of God and Dogs.